ververica/jupyter-vvp/docs/design/0004_testing.md

 # 4 - Testing

 ## Context
-As the notebooks will run on the users machine, errors will be very hard to find and debug, thus automated tests should be used as much as possible.
+As the notebooks will run on the user's machine, errors will be very hard to find and debug, thus automated tests should be used as much as possible.

 ## Decision